ChefYeshpal/webapp-checkers/README.md

 ## Tech stack

-- Vanilla HTML + CSS for layout and styling (no frameworks, just vibes).
+- Vanilla HTML + CSS for layout and styling
 - Plain JavaScript for all the game logic and DOM wrangling.

 ## How the AI works